Guide, Reviewed 14 May 2026

 There is also a selection effect.
 Intensive students are often older, more motivated, and have a clearer reason to pass quickly (a job, a move, a family commitment).
 Those factors raise the average even before the course adds anything.
 Comparing a motivated 28-year-old on an intensive to a casual 17-year-old on weekly lessons is not a clean comparison of teaching methods.

-#Why intensives sometimes underperform
+Why intensives sometimes underperform

 There are good reasons compressed learning is harder than spaced learning, regardless of the topic.
 Driving is a motor skill, and motor skills consolidate during sleep.
-A week of eight-hour days does not give the brain time to integrate what was learned each day before piling more on.
+A week of eight-hour days does not give the brain time to integrate what was learnt each day before piling more on.
 Two hours twice a week, for ten weeks, gives 40 hours of driving with 70 nights of sleep in between to embed it.
 A 5-day intensive gives 40 hours with 4 nights of sleep.
 The difference shows up on test day.

 There is also a fatigue effect.
 By day five of an intensive, with the test booked the next morning, even motivated students are tired, tense, and not driving at their best.
 The very moment you most want to be sharp, the schedule has worn you down.